Students in Full Sail’s Creative Writing Master’s Program Learn the Art of Writing for Entertainment

-Students often come in with either a project in mind or already in progress.
-The program aims to provide time and space for them to foster those projects while expanding their skills in other writing processes.
 They learn how to craft stories for different formats – from episodic and serial writing in film and television to writing for games.
 Along the way, the faculty encourages an agile approach, allowing students to pivot between writing for different types of media.

 "A student might come in with an idea for a screenplay.
 They might find along the way that it works better as a comic book.
 We're giving them the tools to be able to adapt and evolve their ideas depending on the market," says Cornell.

 She adds that unlike traditional creative writing programs, Full Sail places a strong emphasis on visual storytelling.
 Because of the accelerated nature of the program, candidates are expected to come in with both strong writing skills and a passion for seeing their work realized visually, often through collaboration with peers in industries like filmmaking or design.

 As they study different facets of the business, students build a writing portfolio that functions as a showpiece for future employers.
 The goal is to show versatility and thus meet the growing demand for creative writers who can write across different industries.